piky/templator/README.md

 Metric (id =='system.hw.version')
 ```

-To get full compliance and at least this:
+To get full compliance add at least this:

 ```text
 Metric (id =='system.hw.model') and